zack-humphries/Divorce-Prediction.py/README.md

 I will be using different kinds of Machine Learning algorithms to predict whether based off a list of questions if the couple is divorced or not

 # Zachary Humphries
-# ### GT-4801B
+GT-4801B
-# ### Spring 2020
+Spring 2020

-#
-# # Divorce Dataset
+# Divorce Dataset
-#
-#
-# With this dataset, I wanted to isolate which questions strongly correlate to whether the couple is married or not.
+With this dataset, I wanted to isolate which questions strongly correlate to whether the couple is married or not.
 I included a heatmap, showing all of the different questions that correlate to one another.
 I also included a function, which would isolate the strong correlations for the "Class" category.
 Finally I created a loop which visually shows how the different types couples answer to the questions.
 I plan on making subplots for the loop in the future to speed up the loading time.

-# # Attribute Information
+# Attribute Information
-#
+Information is a range from Strongly Disagree to Strongly Agree

 # 1. If one of us apologizes when our discussion deteriorates, the discussion ends.
 # 2. I know we can ignore our differences, even if things get hard sometimes.
 # 3. When we need it, we can take our discussions with my spouse from the beginning and correct it.